-Our Program faculty has remained dedicated to 9/11 survivors and the healing arts since our Symposium of 2002.
+Our program faculty has remained dedicated to 9/11 survivors and the healing arts since our Symposium of 2002.
 As a few notable examples, Marygrace Berberian founded and directed The World Trade Center Children’s Mural Project (2001).
-(NYU press release.)
-Stephanie Wise founded and directed the Saturday Project: Art Therapy for Children, for Ground Zero area residents (2001 - 2003).
-Christina Grosso worked on NYC ‘s Project Liberty, where she provided therapy and psychoeducation to children and families experiencing trauma following 9/11 (2002).
+(See the NYU press release.)
+Stephanie Wise founded and directed the Saturday Project: Art Therapy for Children, for Ground Zero area residents (2001-2003).
+Christina Grosso worked on NYC's Project Liberty, where she provided therapy and psychoeducation to children and families experiencing trauma following 9/11 (2002).
 Rebecca DiSunno founded the art therapy program called Camp Good Grief, for children grieving loss of significant others in the terrorist attacks.
 Several more examples, including publications and media presentations, can be found on our faculty page (and among our program alumni).
 Allied NYU Departments have also produced major 911 exhibitions including substantial catalogues.

 Arts Sessions and Call for Participation